Skip to main content

 • Like an increasing amount of people, I am looking for opportunities to meet new friends offline.
 An events app would help me navigate offline opportunities.

 Yet, the domains of those apps that I see periodically launch on Hacker News inevitably become vacant after a year, and we are back to square one.
-Why don't we have a "Netflix of events" yet?
+Why don't we have a "Google Maps for events" or "Netflix for events" yet?

 The landscape